mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 ### Quick FAQ:

 *Does that mean that we'll do a lot of manual work building forms?*<br>
-No. AngularJS 2.0 has a great [forms module](http://angularjs.blogspot.com/2015/03/forms-in-angular-2.html).
+No. Angular2 has a great [forms module](http://angularjs.blogspot.com/2015/03/forms-in-angular-2.html).

 *Single directional data flow...We can use Flux then?*<br>
 Yes you can!
 I'd even recommend to use Flux!
 Here is one more [great post by Victor Savkin about using Flux with AngularJS](http://victorsavkin.com/post/99998937651/building-angular-apps-using-flux-architecture).

-*So AngularJS 2.0 is basically ReactJS implemented by Google?*<br>
+*So Angular2 is basically ReactJS implemented by Google?*<br>
-No. The binding mechanism is completely different, it provides wider functionality than React (AngularJS 2.0 is lighter compared to AngularJS 1.x but still provides built-in directives, dependency injection, different components, etc.).
-This does not mean that you should give up using React and wait for AngularJS 2.0, both frameworks have unidirectional data flow, which makes them suitable for the flux architecture.
-You might be able to make a smooth transition from React to AngularJS 2.0 if you haven't coupled the rest of your flux components (stores, actions, dispatcher) with your UI components.
+No. The binding mechanism is completely different, it provides wider functionality than React (Angular2 is lighter compared to AngularJS 1.x but still provides built-in directives, dependency injection, different components, etc.).
+This does not mean that you should give up using React and wait for Angular2, both frameworks have unidirectional data flow, which makes them suitable for the flux architecture.
+You might be able to make a smooth transition from React to Angular2 if you haven't coupled the rest of your flux components (stores, actions, dispatcher) with your UI components.

 ## WebComponents